The Complete Vegan Food Guide to South Korea (2026)

 Hours: Daily 11:30am–3pm & 5–8pm

 Jeju Island is South Korea’s stunning island paradise, but it’s the most challenging place for vegans.
-Options are limited and spread out across the island, making a rental car almost essential.
-However, the restaurants that do exist are excellent quality.
+Options are limited and spread out across the island, making a rental car almost essential — see our full guide to renting a car in Jeju for the licence rules and how to book.
+That said, the restaurants that do exist are excellent quality.

 Jeju has the fewest vegan options in this guide.
 Restaurants are far apart, hours can be irregular, and some close unexpectedly.
 Always call ahead before making the journey.
 A rental car is highly recommended.
 Consider booking accommodation near Five Seventh or And Yu Cafe.